 Mistake 1: Representing Yourself To Eliminate Legal Costs In A Driving Drunk Charge

-Those arrested for a drunk driving should never attempt to play the role of a defense attorney.
+Those arrested for drunk driving should never attempt to play the role of a defense attorney.
 The courtroom follows procedures that only legal professionals are knowledgeable of.
-There are legal terms used in the courtroom that are likely unknown to the layperson.
+There are legal terms used in the courtroom that are likely unknown to the accused.
 Being inexperienced with courtroom terminology and proceedings when defending yourself at trial is a very big risk to take.
 A DUI lawyer will work on your behalf to have your DUI case defended from every possible avenue.
 He or she will ensure that all of the necessary paperwork is filed and that all of your rights are defended properly.